-14-16, Aldo van Eyck's scheme: 14, the houses as they are today; the hexagonal garden walls were thought to be too low for security.16, ground floor15, a modern kitchen in van Eyck's scheme:(scale: 1:150)van Eyck's scheme:17, houses when completed.are of a higher income18, as they are no or our then you a planned so why not Peru?
-Whether inspired by the were thought to be too group than was planned.
-18, as they are now.
+14, the houses as they 14, the houses as they 14, the houses as they are today; the hexagonal garden walls were thought to be too low for security.16, groun15, a modern kitchen in(scale: 1van Eyck's scheme:17, housegenerally the residentscompleteare of a higher income18, as thegroup than was planned.18

+ground floor plan

+(scale: 1:150)

+houses when

+completed.

+as they are now.

 In this case the courtyards are more to the exterior of the building and also provides spatial separation and "privacy".

 A view of the residence from the southwest (below).
 The nonvented trombe walls are visible on the south façade.
 The low winter sun strikes the trombe walls full strength (opposite). while adopting both a new energy strategy and the inspiration of a Mexican master in Luis Barragán.
 Its architects are themselves transplants.
 Ervin Addy arriving in Albuquerque from Texas and Robert Peters coming from Minneapolis via Chicago.
 The firm name, Alianza Arquitectos, symbolizes, however, the firm's intent to live and work within the Southwestern heritage and seek a vocabulary appropriate to it.
-When Peters came to Albuquerque from SOM, Chicago (and work on the Sears Tower